CapsCode-Website/blogfiles/general/useful-vs-code-extensions/index.md

 ## 24. Better Comments

 This extension will help you to write more human-friendly comments in your code.
-With this extension, you will be able to categorise your annotations into:
+With this extension, you will be able to categorize your annotations into:
 Alerts
 Queries
 TODOs
 Highlights
 Commented out code can also be styled to make it clear the code shouldn't be there

-and all these annotaions you can colorize with whatever color you want to based on the category.
+and all these annotations you can colorize with whatever color you want to based on the category.

 Any other comment styles you'd like can be specified in the settings